Photon-HDF5/photon-hdf5/docs/reading.rst

 for the language of choice.
 One specific advantage is that all field names (and their meaning) are defined in the specifications (:ref:`specifications`).

-To Photon-HDF5 in a given programming language, the user only needs to install the HDF5 library and a wrapper for that language.
+To read Photon-HDF5 in a given programming language, the user only needs to install the HDF5 library and a wrapper for that language.
 Scientific Python distributions and MATLAB already include all the needed software support.
 In the case of Python, both pytables or h5py can be used.
 In the case of MATLAB, we suggest using 2013a